There is good news for Atlanta motorists – Georgia is ranked as one of the states with the lowest rates of accidents caused by distracted drivers.

 Distracted driving accidents can result in serious injuries.
 To avoid being in a collision caused by distracted driving, always keep your phone on silent mode while driving.

-The Atlanta car accident lawyers at the Katz Law Firm are dedicated to the representation of persons who have suffered injuries in auto accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers are dedicated to the representation of persons who have suffered injuries in auto accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have suffered injuries in a car accident caused by a distracted driver or any other negligent driver, talk to an attorney at our firm.
 You could qualify for a car accident claim for damages that helps you recover compensation for your medical expenses, lost income and other compensation for your injuries.
 Talk to an attorney at our firm, and discuss whether you have a legal claim for damages.